Heritage Hill Historical Park in Lake Forest is a local treasure.

 - Check the official website for info on the tours.

-- Special events effect the “crowd factor.”
+- Special events impact the “crowd factor.”
 When we took the tour, it was just us and another very nice family and it’s always pretty quiet when we visit.
-In May, they host Rancho Days Fiesta generally in the first weekend of May.
+In May, they host Rancho Days Fiesta generally during the first weekend of the month.
 They also have 2 Halloween events (one tame and the other kinda scary) and there’s a Victorian Christmas event along with a Candlelight Walk event during December.
-This place is very popular times when they host special events.
-It’s pretty special to visit this historic place at night.
+This place is very popular at times when they host special events.
+It’s pretty special to visit this place at night.

 - Free parking in a huge shopping center lot

 - Trails are dirt and sloping – definitely uneven ground

 - Restrooms inside the park – along with at least 2 drinking fountains

 - Shade trees, but no air conditioning inside

 - Available to reserve for weddings and receptions.
 Make sure to visit the official website for official information on the history, tours, location and calendar of events.

 - Official OCParks.com page on Heritage Hill Historic Park